 Donations receive charitable tax receipts.

-The Ontario Historical Society acknowledges the support of the Government of Ontario through the Ministry of Tourism, Culture and Sport.
+The Ontario Historical Society acknowledges the support of the Government of Ontario through the Ministry of Heritage, Sport, Tourism and Culture Industries.

 The Ontario Historical Society acknowledges the support of the Ontario Trillium Foundation, an agency of the Government of Ontario.